ERSUCC/Organic/README.md

 This section details the process of building Organic yourself, rather than using one of the released binary files.

-First, make sure you have the necessary dependencies installed.
-Organic relies on RtAudio for cross-platform audio output, which can be found here: [https://github.com/thestk/rtaudio](https://github.com/thestk/rtaudio).
 Currently the only provided method for building Organic is CMake, which can be found here: [https://cmake.org/download/](https://cmake.org/download/).
+Make sure CMake is installed and working properly before continuing.

-Once you have installed the necessary dependencies and downloaded the Organic source code, open the command-line and navigate to the directory where you installed the source code.
+Once you have downloaded the Organic source code, open the command-line and navigate to the directory where you installed the source code.
 To build with CMake, run the following commands:

 ```
 mkdir build